The-Marcy-Lab-School/problem-set-7_1/README.md

 # Unit 7 Problem Set 1

 This Problem Set has a coding exercise that should be completed before completing the short response section.
 In order to complete this assignment, you must complete the coding exercise in `server.js` and answer the short response questions in `short-response.md`.

-## Instructions

-Clone this project down before you begin the coding exercises.

-# Coding Exercise: HTTP Server
+## Coding Exercise: HTTP Server
 1. You must build out a basic server using the `http` module.

 2. There is some starter code.
 To start the server, you must first install dependencies by running `npm install`.
 In the `package.json` file, the `"start"` script uses [nodemon](https://nodemon.io/).
 You can start your server by running `npm start`.
 Any changes to your file will restart the server.